 When the church moved sometime around 1860, they were supposed to exhume and re-inter all of their parishioners remains.
 Clearly, they cut some corners.
 The bodies discovered were sent to the forensics lab at Rutgers-Camden, with the hope of identifying the bodies, cleaning them, and analyzing them.
 The ultimate resting place of the bodies (after documentation) is Mount Moriah Cemetery.

-A Child's Letter To Santa Claus From 1943 Was Found In A Chimney
+6 people just voted on A Child's Letter To Santa Claus From 1943 Was Found In A Chimney

 At the height of one of the most horrific conflicts in human history, a letter was written by a little boy named David and addressed to Santa Claus during Christmas, 1943.
 The letter was presumably placed with care inside the chimney of David’s home.

 72 years later, contractor Lewis Shaw was helping demolish the same home when his crew found the letter, still inside the chimney.
 It read: